We’ve eaten a lot of fried chicken around the world. Check out our picks for the best fried chicken in the United States plus seven more countries.

 Memphis is a city that beckons food travelers due to its plethora of barbecue joints while music lovers are drawn to Graceland.
 We wanted to experience both during our inaugural visit to Tennessee’s Bluff City.

-→ Click here to discover more great things to eat in Memphis.
+→ Discover more great food to eat in Memphis.

 The Four Way has a fascinating history that pre-dates the Civil Rights movement.
 A safe place for multi-racial dignitaries to dine together during volatile times, the restaurant served fried chicken, fried green tomatoes, fried catfish, turnip greens, boiled okra, mac & cheese and peach cobbler to the likes of Elvis Presley, Isaac Hayes and Martin Luther King.
 After eating all of these things, we loved the restaurant’s crispy fried chicken most of all.